anna911/Prescription_Medication_sentiment_Analysis/README.md

 ### Goal:
   I believe Technology should be incorporated  to Healthcare to improve quality care.
   Based on the Reviews of the Prescription Drugs.
-  I want to predict the patients experience with a "Rx" it is Positive,Negative or Neutral based on the reviews
+  1) I want to predict the patients sentiment(experience)  with a "Rx" if it is Positive,Negative or Neutral based on the     	reviews

 ### Overview of the Data:
 The dataset has been webscraped from http://www.druglib.com/ by Surya Kallumadi, Felix Gräßer.
 	    https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29
 The reviews are collected from Feb 2008 to 2017 December.
-Total Number of reviews for all the drugs 215063 for 3671 drugs and 917 different conditions.
+Total Number of reviews for all the drugs 215,063 for 3671 drugs and 917 different conditions.

-## Include 2 drugs with many conditions and reviews .Most Reviewed conditions:
+## Include 2 drugs with many conditions and reviews .Most Reviewed conditions pie chart

-### Exploratory Data Analysis :
+### Exploratory Data Analysis:
+Distibution of the reviews , positive,Negative or Neutral
 ![alt text](https://github.com/anna911/Prescription_Medication_sentiment_Analysis/blob/master/piechart.png)

 ### DataPipeline :